sparkflows/sparkflows-docs/docs/user-guide/user-guide/workflows/passing-parameters-to-workflows.rst

 ===============================

-Fire Insights runs the spark jobs with ``spark-submit``.
+Fire Insights runs the Spark jobs with ``spark-submit``.
 It takes in the workflow JSON as a parameter.
 There are multiple ways to pass extra parameters to the workflow.
 If the same parameter is specified multiple times, the order of precedence in which they are applied is as shown below:

-  * Through Workflow Parameters passed during Workflow execution.
+  * Through workflow parameters passed during workflow Execution.
-  * By specifying the Parameters in the Workflow Editor.
+  * By specifying the parameters in the workflow Editor.
-  * Through a Specify Parameters Processor in the Workflow.
+  * Through a Specify Parameters Processor in the workflow.
-  * A Processor creating a Variable during Execution Time.
+  * A Processor creating a Variable during Execution time.

 By specifying the Parameters in the Workflow Editor
 ---------------------------------------------------

-Parameters can be specified in the Workflow Editor which is demonstrated below
+Parameters can be specified in the Workflow Editor which is demonstrated below :

 This example prints Telco Churn Data for

 * a `STATE` that is passed as a parameter and
-* having `ACCOUNT LENGTH` duration greater than a value which is also passed in as a parameter
+* having `ACCOUNT LENGTH` duration greater than a value which is also passed in as a parameter.

 Workflow
 ^^^^^^^^^^^^^^^^^^

-Workflow performs following processing:
+Workflow performs the following processing :

-* Defines parameters for `State` and `Account Length`
+* Defines parameters for `State` and `Account Length`.
-* Reads data from a Dataset (Telco Churn Data)
+* Reads data from a dataset (Telco Churn Data).
-* Filters Telco Churn Data for a `State` and `Account Length` duration that are passed in as parameters
+* Filters Telco Churn Data for a `State` and `Account Length` duration that are passed in as parameters.
-* Prints filtered Telco Churn Data
+* Prints filtered Telco Churn Data.

 .. figure:: ../../../_assets/user-guide/passing-parameters/Parameters_Demo_Workflow.png
    :alt: Passing Parameters